The Leading Provider of Online Consultation, Legal Services, Education and Training

 • The Consumer Protection Act, 1986: This Act views the doctor-patient relationship as a service contract.
 A breach of this service contract due to negligence can be grounds for compensation.

-• The Indian Penal Code, 1860: This code deals with criminal negligence.
+• IPC, 1860/BNS, 2023: Deals with criminal negligence.
 In severe cases where negligence results in serious injury or death, criminal charges might be brought against the medical professional.

-• National Medical Commission: Medical professionals in India are regulated by National Medical Commission at the central level and State Medical Council at the state level.
-The Code of Medical Ethics Regulations, 2002, contains regulations relating to professional misconduct by medical professionals which can form the basis for disciplinary actions by the Commission.
+• National Medical Commission: In India, medical professionals are regulated at the central level by the National Medical Commission and at the state level by the State Medical Council.
+The Code of Medical Ethics Regulations, 2002, contains regulations governing professional misconduct by medical professionals, which can serve as the basis for disciplinary actions by the Commission.

-• Medical Negligence as a tort: Medical negligence as a tort can also be proceeded under civil law proceedings where certain liabilities can be imposed on the defendant and the damages can be claimed.
+• Medical Negligence as a Tort: Medical negligence can be pursued as a tort under civil proceedings, where certain liabilities can be imposed on the defendant, and damages can be claimed.

-• National or State Human Rights Commission: Complaints may also be filed before the Human Rights Commission against such irresponsible conduct of doctors.
-However, Human Rights Commission may only recommend measures.
+• Human Rights Commission: Complaints may also be filed before the Human Rights Commission against the irresponsible conduct of doctors.
+However, the Human Rights Commission may only recommend measures.

 Elements of Medical Negligence

 • Breach of Duty: A doctor-patient relationship exists, creating a legal duty for the medical professional to provide a certain standard of care.
-The medical professional deviated from the expected standard of care established by the medical profession itself.
+The medical professional deviated from the expected standard of care established by the medical profession.
 This can involve actions taken or omitted.

 • Standard of Care: The standard of care refers to what a reasonably competent medical professional with similar training and experience would do in the same situation.
-The usual standard of care is often determined by taking into account the opinion of other reasonably skilled medical professionals with respect to the alleged act of negligence.
-It has to be determined whether other similarly placed medical professionals would act in the same way in the same situation.
-However, if the opinion tendered by other medical professionals appears to be irrational or illogical, the court may not take such opinion in consideration.
-The standard of care could also be possibly determined by referring to medical guidelines, best practices, and relevant case law.
+The usual standard of care is often determined by taking into account the opinion of other reasonably skilled medical professionals concerning the alleged act of negligence.
+It must be determined whether other similarly situated medical professionals would act in the same way in the same situation.
+However, if the opinion tendered by other medical professionals appears to be irrational or illogical, the court may not consider such an opinion.
+The standard of care could also possibly be determined by referring to medical guidelines, best practices, and relevant case law.

 • Causation: The breach of duty directly caused harm to the patient.

-• Informed consent is a crucial aspect of medical treatment.
-Failure to obtain proper informed consent can also be a factor in a medical negligence case.
+• Consent is a crucial aspect of medical treatment.
+Failure to obtain informed consent can also be a factor in a medical negligence case.

-• The burden of proof lies with the patient to establish all three elements of negligence.
+• The burden of proof lies with the patient in establishing the above-mentioned three elements of negligence.

 • Medical negligence cases can be complex and often involve expert medical witnesses.

-What to Do in Case of Medical Negligence?
+What to Do in the Event of Medical Negligence?

 • Document Everything: Keep detailed records of your medical treatment, including medical reports, prescriptions, bills, and any correspondence with the healthcare provider.

-• Consult a Medical Malpractice Lawyer: Find a reputable lawyer who specializes in medical negligence cases.
+• Consult a Lawyer: Find a seasoned lawyer specialized in medical negligence cases.
 They will evaluate your case, advise you on your legal rights, and guide you through the legal process.

-• Gather Evidence: Gather evidence to support your claim, such as medical records, expert opinions, and witness statements.
+• Gather Evidence: Gather evidence to support your claim, such as medical records, expert opinions, relevant documents, witness statements, etc.

-• File a Complaint: File a complaint with the appropriate authority, such as a consumer forum or medical board or other competent authority, depending on the nature of your case and the laws applicable in your jurisdiction.
+• File a Complaint: File a complaint with the appropriate authority, such as a consumer forum, medical board, or other competent authority, such as local police or a concerned court, depending on the nature of your case and the laws applicable in your jurisdiction.

-• Negotiation or Mediation: In some cases, you may attempt to negotiate a settlement with the healthcare provider or their insurance company.
-If negotiation fails, alternative dispute resolution methods like mediation may be pursued.
+• Negotiation or Mediation: In certain cases, you may negotiate a settlement with the healthcare provider or insurance company.
+If negotiation fails, alternative dispute resolution methods, such as mediation, may be pursued.

 How Can We Help You?

 • Legal Consultation: An initial consultation is necessary to evaluate your case.
-During this consultation, we will listen to your account of what happened, review any relevant medical records or documentation you provide, and assess the viability of your claim.
+During this consultation, we will listen to your account of the incident, review any relevant medical records or documentation you provide, and assess the viability of your claim.

-• Evidence Collection: We will assist you in gathering evidence to support your claim.
+• Evidence Collection: Assist you in gathering evidence to support your claim.
 This may include obtaining medical records, collecting witness statements, and consulting with medical experts to establish the negligence of the healthcare provider.

-• Legal Representation: We will represent you in negotiations with the healthcare provider or their insurance company.
-We will advocate on your behalf to seek a fair settlement that compensates you for the harm you have suffered.
+• Legal Representation: Represent you in negotiations with the healthcare provider or their insurance company.
+Advocate on your behalf to seek a fair settlement that compensates you for the harm you have suffered.

 Conclusion